espimyte/eyecrypt/README.md

 ### Compability
 This program has only been tested on Windows.
 I cannot guarantee that it works on other operating systems.

 Windows may sometimes prevent the app from running.
-To run the program anyway, click on `More info`, then click `Run anyway`.
+If this occurs, you can run the program by clicking on `More info`, then clicking `Run anyway`.

 ### Metadata
 EYECRYPT stores the resulting algorithm, key, and iv/nonce (if applicable) in the EXIF of the output image.